 While the research is focussing on Scotland, it will also look at how the findings could apply to other areas of the UK.

-This research will provide evidence of the types of support that work in different settings, allowing stroke survivors and their families to effectively self-manage.
+This project will provide evidence about the types of support that work in different settings, allowing stroke survivors and their families to effectively self-manage.
 The researchers hope that this will be a step towards making sure that stroke survivors are offered the same high standard of support to self-manage, no matter where they live.
 It will also tell us more about what research is still needed to help people to self-manage well after a stroke.